Integrations > Azure Translation Services

 - After validation passes, click Create

-Deployment usually takes a few minutes.
-Once done, click Go to resource.
+Deployment takes 1-3 minutes.
+When it’s done, click Go to resource.

 - In your Translator resource, go to Keys and Endpoint in the left menu